 On a similar note, you could choose to tag pages that educate them about your company and your products, showing them the benefits so you can nurture those lost leads and build brand recognition.
 Doing so will allow you to prime them for conversion so when they finally buy, chances are higher of them purchasing a higher-end product and becoming a loyal customer.

 You want to direct your retargeted customers to a strong product page.
 To amp up your product page and make it the perfect representation of your product and your brand, check out this blog post: Product Page Design: How to Design the Perfect Product Page.

 You’ll have much more success with your remarketing campaigns if you segment them to target different people.
 It’s safe to assume that not all of your website visitors will be interested in the same products.
 You can use the information about time spent on your site, number of viewed pages, and visited pages to better determine which products would be more appealing to them.

-Make use of different call to actions and link them to goal-based pages on your site.
-Keep an eye on your conversion rate so you can track your results and tweak as necessary.
+Make use of different call-to-actions and link them to goal-based pages on your site.
+Keep an eye on your conversion rate so you can track your results and tweak them as necessary.

 Increase the Bid on Shopping Cart and Abandoned Carts